Fruit Bats (band): Sub Pop years

 In 2009, after a three-year break while Johnson toured with The Shins, Fruit Bats released the album The Ruminant Band.
 This album marked a sonic departure for the band, with a ragged, guitar heavy folk-rock sound.
 Johnson has described this album "a better use of my influences" and has also stated the album was a creative and stylistic watershed for him.
 The album was also something of a critical breakthrough for Fruit Bats, getting positive reviews from Pitchfork, The A.V.
 Club and Robert Christgau.
 The band also made another TV appearance, this time on The Late Late Show with Craig Ferguson.
 It was also on this album cycle that the band made the first of many appearances at Portland's Pickathon Music Festival.

 Fruit Bats’ final album for Sub Pop, Tripper, came out in August 2011.
 It was the first of several releases by the band produced by Thom Monahan.
 It featured appearances by J. Mascis, Neal Casal and Richard Swift, and made it to the top 15 of the Billboard Heatseekers chart, the first Fruit Bats record to make that list.
 The album's single "You’re Too Weird" is often remembered for its very 1980s music video, in which Johnson plays a heavily styled version of himself.
 Tripper's subsequent tours would see Fruit Bats make appearances at Bonnaroo and The Dave Matthews Band Caravan.

 Fruit Bats were featured on the 2011 soundtrack for the Jesse Peretz film Our Idiot Brother, starring Paul Rudd.
 Johnson served as the soundtrack's producer, and also composed the score for the film.

 In November 2013, Eric D. Johnson announced he would be dissolving Fruit Bats.
-That month they played what was to be their farewell show at a sold out Aladdin Theatre in Portland, OR.
+That month they played what was to be their farewell show at a sold out Aladdin Theatre in Portland, Oregon.
 The following year Johnson released an album under the name EDJ, which he has subsequently described as "essentially a Fruit Bats album."